 Unless and until the law of decedents' estates changes, the courts are likely to continue to face growing numbers of abatement problems.
 The modern trend is clearly to avoid a finding of abatement wherever possible, on grounds that the law of equitable distribution is a preferred remedy over the right to dissent from a will under the law of decedents' estates.
 As the concept of an equal division of marital property continues to gain public acceptance, courts are likely to continue stretching the law wherever possible to avoid a finding of abatement.

-Go to: Death of Spouse Category
+Death of Spouse Category